advabatit/COVID-19VirtualAssistant/README.md

 # COVID-19VirtualAssistant
-A virtual assistant that can answer covid-19 releted questions.
+A virtual assistant that can answer covid-19 related questions.
 All the questions ans answers are taken from the world health organization using web scraping.

 # Requirements